qbodk/hello-world/README.md

 +: mandatory for now
 /: mandatory but can be learned later
 -: optional

+I tried my best so the above list be in order.
-I know there are lot more concepts and defenitions to know about & to learn but I'm confused which are completely necessary.
+I know there are lot more concepts and defenitions to know about & to learn. but I'm confused about what is really necessary to be learned.
+I'll be thankfull if you add items to my list.
 </pre>